Jitu-U/phenom-training/week-5/react-samples/README.md

+# React - Redux Project

+this project is created using React and for state management Redux is used.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).